ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 Infrastructure upgrades are related the Kubernetes resources themselves.

-From time to time, we will release a new version of ZenHub Enterprise infrastructure via a GitHub Release on the [ZenHubHQ/zenhub-enterprise](https://github.com/ZenHubHQ/zenhub-enterprise) repository.
-Along with new manifests, a [release note](https://github.com/ZenHubHQ/zenhub-enterprise/releases) will be included to detail extra steps or concerns for the given release.
+From time to time, we will release a new version of Zenhub Enterprise infrastructure via a GitHub Release on the [ZenhubHQ/zenhub-enterprise](https://github.com/ZenhubHQ/zenhub-enterprise) repository.
+Along with new manifests, a [release note](https://github.com/ZenhubHQ/zenhub-enterprise/releases) will be included to detail extra steps or concerns for the given release.
 Most releases will not require downtime.

 > This doesn't update the application code.
 See below for [application updates](#512-application-updates).